-This Might Not Work: A Conversation with Seth Godin About Art
+002: This Might Not Work: A Conversation with Seth Godin About Art [Podcast]

 Listen to the interview

-In our talk, he mentions artists like Amanda Palmer, who raised over a million dollars on Kickstarter, and Shepard Fairey, whose once-free graffiti art now goes for tens of thousands of dollars.
+In my interview with Seth, he mentions artists like Amanda Palmer, who raised over a million dollars on Kickstarter, and Shepard Fairey, whose once-free graffiti art now goes for tens of thousands of dollars.
 Each is an example of generosity, creativity, and how the world rewards art.

 I also took this opportunity to ask Seth some things I’ve always wanted to ask (even taking a few questions from the audience).
 I hope you enjoy our conversation and that it gives you the courage to create your own art.

-- What he’s afraid of (yes, he actually has fears)
+- What Seth is afraid of (yes, he actually has fears)

 - Why generosity wins (and where it comes from)